BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our People/Support Network/Support Areas/people-support.md

 People Advocate is a hat people wear and we incentivise it by it helping Burendoers towards your career growth at Burendo by taking on extra responsibilities (along with the intrinsic motivation some people have for responsibilities like this).

+A people advocate can support someone in any area of the business, will be peer or senior to the person they advocate, and will have capacity to support up to 8 people either in an advocate or team champion position.

 ### Responsibilities

 The following things are examples of what a People Advocate does: